 If you are thinking about getting an iguana as a pet in your home, you are likely trying to find out everything you can about it.
 One of the most common questions is what your iguana will eat.
 The short answer is that iguanas are herbivores and will primarily eat plants.
-However, its diet can be quite varied so keep reading if you would like to learn more about what plants are best to feed your pet and what it would eat in the wild.
+However, their diet can be quite varied so keep reading if you would like to learn more about what plants are best to feed your pet and what they would eat in the wild.leaves divider leaf

 Image Credit: Giancarlo Piccinato, Pixabay

-Wild iguanas are opportunistic herbivores, and the type of food it eats will primarily depend on what type of iguana it is and what plants are available nearby, only in rare cases will an iguana eat eggs or insects.
+Wild iguanas are opportunistic herbivores, and the type of food they eat will primarily depend on what type of iguana it is and what plants are available nearby.
+Only in rare cases will an iguana eat eggs or insects.

 Green iguanas are arboreal, which means they spend most of their lives high in a tree, so they will usually eat leaves, seeds, and fruit that the tree produces.

-Desert iguanas will eat fruit and buds from any plants they can find in the hot environment, and marine iguanas spend most of their time in water and usually eat algae and any plants it finds growing near the shore.
+Desert iguanas will eat fruit and buds from any plants they can find in the hot environment, and marine iguanas spend most of their time in water and usually eat algae and any plants they find growing near the shore.

-Other iguanas will do the same and eat plant matter it can easily find.
+Other iguanas will do the same and eat plant matter they can easily find.
 However, it’s not unusual for the iguana to have a favorite food that it eats.
-For instance, Green Iguanas in Panama prefer to eat the common wild plum, and the Desert Iguana prefers to eat the yellow flowers from the creosote bush.
+For instance, green iguanas in Panama prefer to eat the common wild plum, and the desert iguana prefers to eat the yellow flowers from the creosote bush.

 What Do Pet Iguanas Eat?